AASYSLAB/AASYSLAB/README.md

 - AWS
 - Google Cloud

-Resources:
+Current Resources:
 - A Cloud Guru
 - CBT Nuggets
 - Professor Messer

-Open to network and collaborate with local community Cybersecurity groups.
+Open to network and collaborate on special projects.